aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptx-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert PPTX to XLSB arises when they are trying to add a feature within their application.
+PPTX is a presentation format used by Microsoft PowerPoint, while XLSB is a binary file format used by Microsoft Excel.
+Converting PPTX to XLSB allows the user to view the presentation in the Excel format.

+<h2>How Aspose.Total Helps for PPTX to XLSB Conversion</h2>
-For a Python developer, who is trying to add a PPTX to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPTX and XLSB files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including PPTX and XLSB files.
+It helps to automate the conversion process of PPTX to XLSB.
+The process is mainly in two steps.
+Firstly, use Aspose.Slides for Python via .NET API to convert PPTX file to HTML.
+After that, by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Slides for Python via .NET API is a powerful tool that helps to convert PPTX to HTML.
+It provides a wide range of features such as converting PPTX to HTML, PDF, XPS, SVG, and other formats.
+It also supports features like adding, deleting, and modifying slides, adding and removing text, images, and shapes, and more.

+The Aspose.Cells for Python via .NET API is a powerful tool that helps to save HTML into desired Microsoft Excel format.
+It provides a wide range of features such as creating, editing, and converting Excel files, adding and removing worksheets, adding and removing rows and columns, and more.
+It also supports features like formatting cells, adding formulas, and applying conditional formatting.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of PPTX to XLSB.
+It provides a wide range of features and tools to help developers to quickly and easily convert PPTX to XLSB.

 {{% /blocks/products/pf/feature-page-summary %}}